Welcome to today's edition of the Rush 24-7 podcast.

 There are a lot of people in there.

-Is there one person who knows everything going on in that building?
+I mean, you were the Secretary of Defense, is there one person who knows everything going on in that building?

-He said, No, it's not possible.
+He said, no, it's not possible.

-Now stop and think about that.
+Now, stop and think about that.

 Not one person knows everything going on.

-Not one person in there who know.
+Not one person in there who knows.

-And it's not that they're all rogues, it's just massive.
+And it's not that they're all rogues.

 It is complex.